Both sides (asyncio)

 send() also accepts an iterable or an asynchronous iterable of strings, bytestrings, or bytes-like objects to enable fragmentation.
 Each item is treated as a message fragment and sent in its own frame.
 All items must be of the same type, or else send() will raise a TypeError and the connection will be closed.

 send() rejects dict-like objects because this is often an error.
-(If you want to send the keys of a dict-like object as fragments, call its keys() method and pass the result to send().)
+(If you really want to send the keys of a dict-like object as fragments, call its keys() method and pass the result to send().)

 Canceling send() is discouraged.
 Instead, you should close the connection with close().
 Indeed, there are only two situations where send() may yield control to the event loop and then get canceled; in both cases, close() has the same effect and is more clear: